JonathanJoseGonzalez/SaviorTex/README.md

-# Hi there 👋, My name is SaviorTex
+# Hi there 👋, My name is Jonathan

 I'm currently a programming student, looking forward to learn the most used languages in this area.
 My personal objective is to swtich my field of work - to have a nice work environment, mobility and time to enjoy my life doing what I love (which programming I just found to be one of these things kk)